garryrot/telekinesis/README.md

 * If you can reproduce the issue, adapt the debug level by changing `Telekinesis.yaml` (in `Data/SKSE/Plugins` next to your `Telekinesis.dll`) and set everything to `trace`.

-## This has been done before, why do it again?
+## Why yet another bluetooth control?

+First of all, because I can :3

 There have been several efforts to control toys with Skyrim in the past.
-Most of them uread Papyrus log to control Vibration events.
-This projects tries a different approach to solve the problem from ground up by extending Papyrus:
+Most of them read Papyrus log to control Vibration events.
+This projects tries a completely different approach to solve the problem from ground up by extending Papyrus.

+My approach aimes to give the device control directoy to mods, while removing a potential dependency on external processes, that makes modding harder.

 ## Changelog